-Haverford College's rigorous academic program is flexible in its form and content so as to meet the needs, interests, and strengths of individual students.
+Haverford College's academic program is flexible in its form and content so as to meet the needs, interests, and strengths of individual students.
 The small size of the College also allows faculty and staff to pay attention to each student's unique needs, and work with them on an individual basis.
-ADS works collaboratively with each student applying for accommodations to determine eligibility, and to identify the accommodations that are necessary and helpful to the student without altering the fundamental nature of the academic program.
+ADS works collaboratively with each student applying for accommodations to determine eligibility, and to identify the accommodations that remove barriers without altering the fundamental nature of the academic program.

 Definition of a Disability

 The Americans with Disabilities Act of 1990 (amended in 2008) describes an individual with a disability as “someone who has a physical or mental impairment that substantially limits one or more major life activities of such individual, a record of such impairment, or is regarded as having such an impairment.”
-In accordance with Section 504 of the Rehabilitation Act of 1973 and with the Americans with Disabilities Act of 1990 (ADA), as amended, Haverford College recognizes that qualified students who have diagnosed or identified disabilities are entitled to benefit from the educational programs of the College if reasonable accommodations can be arranged.
+In accordance with Section 504 of the Rehabilitation Act of 1973 and with the Americans with Disabilities Act of 1990 (ADA), as amended, Haverford College recognizes that qualified students who have diagnosed or identified disabilities are entitled to benefit from the educational programs of the College.

 Need help getting to class, either because of a permanent disability or temporary injury?
-Contact Campus Safety (610) 896-1111 for assistance.
+Contact ADS at email@example.com or Campus Safety (610) 896-1111 for assistance.

 In Case of Emergency

 Emergency phones are located across the campus.
 Each provides an instant link with Campus Safety–no dialing is required–and the dispatcher knows where the call is coming from.
-Campus Safety staff have received training in First Aid, Cardiopulmonary Resuscitation, and 5 Automated External Defibrillator use.
+Campus Safety are trained in First Aid, Cardiopulmonary Resuscitation, and 5 Automated External Defibrillator use.
 They can provide transportation to Health Services or to the hospital when Health Services is closed.